shihabiiuc/multipagehtml/README.md

 This is a plain HTML & CSS template available for download.

 _Check the blog post to learn how I built this multipage HTML template only using HTML & CSS.
 This will also give you basic undertanding about creating static website, the way to linking among pages.
-Also, you'll understand the mobile-frist philoshophy._
+Also, you'll understand the mobile-frist philosophy._

 _Also, you'll learn how to deploy a static website to a live domain/hosting/server._